adonisjs/v5-docs/content/guides/fundamentals/deployment.md

 Also, it would be best if you always run the migrations before restarting the server.
 Then, if the migration fails, do not restart the server.

 Using a managed service like Cleavr or Heroku, they can automatically handle this use case.
-Otherwise, you will have to run the migration script inside a CI/CD pipeline or run it manually by SSHing to the server.
+Otherwise, you will have to run the migration script inside a CI/CD pipeline or run it manually through SSH.

 ### Do not rollback in production
 The `down` method in your migration files usually contains destructive actions like **drop the table**, or **remove a column**, and so on.
 It is recommended to turn off rollbacks in production inside the `config/database.ts` file.